Home Mandatory Courses Falls Awareness

 • Occupational therapists and mobility specialists

-• Anyone involved in supporting people at risk of falls
+• Anyone supporting people at risk of falls

 Why It Matters

-Every fall prevented means less pain, fewer hospital visits, and more confidence for those we care for.
-Falls prevention isn’t just about safety—it’s about preserving dignity, reducing harm, and supporting independence.
-This course empowers you to make care environments safer, more responsive, and more person-centred.
+Every fall prevented reduces pain, hospital visits, and stress for those in your care.
+Falls prevention is not just about safety—it’s about preserving dignity, reducing harm, and supporting independence.
+This course equips you to make care environments safer, more responsive, and truly person-centred.

 Take the First Step